ovidiu-mura/gothello-libclient-java/README.md

 which caches a bunch of state information about the game in progress in public fields.

-There is javadoc [documentation](javadoc/index.html) in the javadoc subdirectory of this directory, which should make the details of using `GthClient` and `Move` much clearer.
+There is javadoc [documentation](https://pdx-cs-ai.github.io/gothello-libclient-java/javadoc/index.html) in the `javadoc` subdirectory of this directory, which should make the details of using `GthClient` and `Move` clearer.
 Also, the
 [Grossthello](http://github.com/pdx-cs-ai/gothello-grossthello)
 Java Gothello player is available as an example of what a